RootLeo00/ultrasound-segmentation/README.md

 # Multiclass Semantic Segmentation of Ultrasound Images
-The purpose of this thesis is to implement and analyze a case of use of Deep Learning techniques for the semantic segmentation of ultrasound images.
-The dataset used is made up of ultrasounds of the hands taken from the Orthopedic Institute Rizzoli (IOR) in Bologna (Italy).
+The purpose of this thesis is to implement and analyze a use case of Deep Learning tech- niques for the semantic segmentation of ultrasound images.
+The dataset used consists of hand ultrasound images obtained from the database of the Rizzoli Orthopedic Institute.
-The data consists of hand images, where each image is manually annotated with 3 different labels.
-The 3 classes are: bone, synovial cavity and tendon.
+The data consists of hand images, where each image has been manually annotated with three different labels.
+The three classes are: bone, synoviuml cavity, and tendon.
-We tried three different neural networks as models: base U-net and VGG16 or VGG19 with the shape of a U-net.
-The input to the network is a size image 224 x 224 x 3 and the output is a 3-dimensional vector corresponding to the class probabilities predictions for each of the 3 classes.
-The model was trained on a small test set of 60 images.
-The results showed that the VGG16 neural network has been able to achieve an accuracy of more than 90.0% on both the training set and the test set.
+To train the Deep Learning models, a convolutional neural network (CNN) architecture of the U-net type has been used.
+The input for the network is an image with dimensions 224 x 224 x 3, and the output is a 3-dimensional vector corresponding to the predicted class probabilities for each of the three classes.
+The trained model was then evaluated on a test set of 60 images.
+The results showed that the network was able to achieve an accuracy of over 90.0% on both the training and test sets.
+Furthermore, since the dataset is imbalanced, other prediction evaluation metrics besides accuracy, such as the F1-score, were necessary, achieving an average value greater than 90.0%.
-Also as the dataset is unbalanced it was necessary to use other more appropriate metrics to evaluate predictions such as precision, recall and F1-score.

 # Requirements